This is part 4 of our series on the Crusades.

-He returned home to deal with internal challenges to his rule & over the next decade and a half, the condition of Palestine’s Christians deteriorated.
+He returned home to deal with internal challenges to his rule and over the next decade and a half, the condition of Palestine’s Christians deteriorated.
 Everything gained by the treaty was turned back to Muslim hegemony in the Fall of 1244.

-Louis’ piety & benevolence was not backed up by what we might call solid skills as a leader.
+Louis’ piety and benevolence was not backed up by what we might call solid skills as a leader.
 He was ready to share suffering with his troops but didn’t possess the ability to organize them.
 Heeding the counsel of several of his commanders, he decided to attack Cairo instead of Alexandria, the far more strategic goal.
 The campaign was a disaster with the Nile being chocked with bodies of slain Crusaders.
-On their retreat, the King & Count of Poitiers were taken prisoners.
+On their retreat, the King and Count of Poitiers were taken prisoners.
 The Count of Artois was killed.
 The humiliation of the Crusaders had rarely been so deep.

 By 1291, what remained of the Crusader presence in the Holy Land was finally uprooted by Muslim control.

-Those more familiar with the history of the Crusades may wonder why I’ve neglected to mention the disastrous Children’s Crusade of 1212, inserted between the 4th & 5th Crusades.
+Those more familiar with the history of the Crusades may wonder why I’ve neglected to mention the disastrous Children’s Crusade of 1212, inserted between the 4th and 5th Crusades.
 The reason I’ve decided to mostly skip it is because historians have come to doubt the veracity of the reports about it.
-It seems now more apocryphal than real, conflated from several disparate reports of groups that wandered around Southern Europe looking to hope on to another campaign to capture Jerusalem.
-The story goes that a French of German bout of 10 or 11 years old had a vision in which he was told to go to the Middle East & convert the Muslims by peaceful means.
+It seems now more apocryphal than real, conflated from several disparate reports of groups that wandered around Southern Europe looking to hop on to another campaign to capture Jerusalem.
+The story goes that a French or German child of 10 years had a vision in which he was told to go to the Middle East and convert the Muslims by peaceful means.
 As he shared this vision and began his trek to Marseilles, other children joined his cause, along with some adults of dubious reputation.
 As their ranks swelled, they arrived at the French coast, expecting the seas to part and make a way for them to cross over to the Middle East on dry land.
 Never mind that it was a trip of hundreds of miles.
 Anyway, the waters failed to part, and the children, most of them anyway, ended up dispersing.
 Those who didn’t were rounded up by slavers who promised to transport them to the Holy Land, free of charge.
 Once they were aboard ship though, they were captives and were hauled to foreign ports all over the Mediterranean where they were sold off.

 I want to offer some commentary now on the Crusades.
 So, warning, what follows is pure opinion.

-Karl Marx, the ideological father of Communistic socialism, applied Darwin’s evolutionary ideas to society & turned human beings into mere parts of a vast machine called the State.
+Karl Marx, the ideological father of Communistic socialism, applied Darwin’s evolutionary ideas to society and turned human beings into mere parts of a vast machine called the State.
 Anyone deemed a cog instead of a gear was to be removed so the machine could run as the leaders wanted.
 In the name of Communism, Stalin killed at least 20 million; Mao, about 70 million!

 It takes a colossal ignorance of history to neglect this.
 Yet the New Atheists ignore the facts because they destroy their premise that atheism has the moral high ground.

-But let’s not forget that the Crusaders were human beings w/motives not unlike our own.
+But let’s not forget that the Crusaders were human beings with motives not unlike our own.
 Those motives were mixed and often in conflict.
 The word crusade comes from “taking the cross,” after the example of Christ.
 That’s why on the way to the Holy Land the crusader wore the cross on his breast.
 On his journey home, he wore it on his back.

 For Urban and the popes who followed him, the Crusades were a new type of war, a Holy War.
-Augustine had laid down the principles of a “just war” years before.
+Augustine had laid down the principles of a “just war” centuries before.
 Those principles were . . .

-It was conducted by the state;
+- A Holy War was conducted by the State;

-Its purpose was the vindication of justice, meaning the defense of life and property;
+- Its purpose was the vindication of justice, meaning the defense of life and property;

 As the Crusades progressed, the occasional voice was lifted calling into question the propriety of such movements and their ultimate value.
 At the end of the 12th C, the abbot Joachim complained that the popes were making the Crusades a pretext for their own advancement.

 Humbert de Romanis, general of the Dominicans, in making out a list of matters to be handled at the Council of Lyons in 1274, was obliged to refute no less than 7 well-known objections to the Crusades.
-They included these . . .
+They included these 4 . . .

-It was contrary to the precepts of the NT to advance religion by the sword;
+- It was contrary to the precepts of the NT to advance religion by the sword;

-Christians may defend themselves, but have no right to invade the lands of another;
+- Christians may defend themselves, but have no right to invade the lands of another;

-It is wrong to shed the blood of unbelievers;
+- It is wrong to shed the blood of unbelievers;

-And the disasters of the Crusades proved they were contrary to the will of God.
+- And the disasters of the Crusades proved they were contrary to the will of God.

 Erasmus, writing at the close of the Middle Ages, made an appeal for the preaching of the Gospel as a way to deal with Muslims.
 He said the proper way to defeat the Turks was by conversion, not annihilation.
 He said, “Truly, it is not meet to declare ourselves Christian men by killing very many but by saving very many, not if we send thousands of heathen people to hell, but if we make many infidels Christian; not if we cruelly curse and excommunicate, but if we with devout prayers and with our hearts desire their health, and pray unto God, to send them better minds.”

 The long-range results of 2 centuries of crusading were not impressive.
-If the main purpose of the Crusades was to win the Holy Land, to check the advance of Islam, & heal the schism between the Eastern and Western Churches, they failed spectacularly.
+If the main purpose of the Crusades was to win the Holy Land, to check the advance of Islam, and heal the schism between the Eastern and Western Churches, they failed spectacularly.